-When it comes to the Austin climate, it can be hard to manage keeping your home cool without spending a lot.
+When it comes to the Austin weather, it can be difficult to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the average homeowner will spend about half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to possibly lower that number, it might be time to consider scheduling air conditioner service and a consultation to discuss an upgrade for your home’s air conditioning system.
+However, if you’d like to potentially lower that number, it might be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Of course, newer, energy efficient air conditioners could help reduce your energy bill, but don’t diminish the importance of routine air conditioner service.
+Of course, newer, energy efficient air conditioners could help take a chunk out of your energy bill, but don’t diminish the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can drastically improve the performance of your air conditioner.

-Also cited as vital keys to keeping your home cool without costing a lot:
+Also cited as important keys to keeping your home cool without costing a lot: